NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 ### Configuring Temporary Directory ###

 The first option inside <code>config.json</code> file is <code>.temp_dir</code> which specifes the temporary or working directory for OmniBackup. <code>/var/tmp</code> seems to be a reasonable place.
 Feel free to adopt it according to your needs.
 But, if you are going to change it to a path other than <code>/var/tmp/</code> or <code>/tmp/</code> choose an empty one.
 Note that each time you run OmniBackup it creates a log file inside <code>/var/tmp/</code> e.g. <code>/var/tmp/backup.2015-07-31.58471.log</code>.
 You cannot change the path for the log files due to technical limitations.
-Keep in mind that OmniBackup never removes it log files due to their small footprints.
-They also may come handy when reports won't deliver to your email.
+Keep in mind that OmniBackup never removes its log files due to their small footprints.
+They may come handy when reports won't deliver to your email.

 {% codeblock config.json lang:json %}
 {